• Skip to primary navigation

 Gluten-Free Chocolate Quinoa Cake header

-This cake is totally gluten free and perfect for Passover and year-round.
-As you'll see, this cake contains no flour, just delicious, protein-rich quinoa.
+This cake is totally gluten-free and perfect for Passover and year-round.
+As you'll see, it contains no flour, just protein-rich quinoa.
 The cake is moist and stays moist for days after making it.
-Enjoy it for Passover along with some fresh fruit, or year-round as a delicious moist chocolate cake.
+Enjoy it for Passover along with some fresh fruit or year-round as a delicious moist chocolate cake.
 They don't have to know there's quinoa in there!

 Print Pin Rate